10 Simple Ways to Be Fully Present in Your Life

 Taking solo time to recharge your batteries is a great way to ground yourself.
 But not everyone has enough hours in the week to make this happen.
 However, you can still find peace in the present by pausing before beginning any new task or part of your day, suggests wellness chiropractor

-“If you’re rushing to a meeting, pause outside the door and take a breath or two before going in,” she advises.
+“If you’re rushing to a meeting, pause outside the door and take a breath or two before going in,” she says.
 “Before you start hustling to get dinner on the table after a long day, pause to take a breath and let go of the time before now and be present while you lovingly prepare food for your family.”
-She explains that this practice will bring you to the present so that you can give that time, activity or person your full attention.
+This will bring you back to the present so you can give that activity or person your full attention.

 It’s easy to forget to stay present, despite our best efforts.
 So instead of trying to outsmart your wandering mind, find a way to remind yourself, suggests certified yoga instructor and integrated life coach